jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 |Configurration| Description|
 |-----|------|
 |Version | Defines the type of policy
-| Statement | An array of key:values that define the level of permissions
+| Statement | An array of key:values that define the permissions
 | Sid | Defines the level of permissions
 | Effect | Set to Allow or Deny
 | Principle | Acecss the entire object